 - Give lots of praise: Clapping, smiling, and celebrating your baby’s communication efforts provides positive reinforcement and reminds them that they’re on the right track.

-- Pick a topic: A great way to build your child’s vocabulary is to talk about one particular idea.
+- Pick a topic: A great way to build your child’s vocabulary and get your baby talking is to talk about one particular idea.
 For example, if you recently visited a pumpkin patch, you could initiate a conversation about farms, farm animals, and vegetables.
 Your child will likely have a short attention span, so consider incorporating visual aids like pictures or videos to keep the conversation going.

 - Have “yes or no” conversations: To build language comprehension skills, ask your child a series of yes or no questions.
 Your toddler will need to process what you’re saying in order to answer.
 Keeping the answer simple with a “yes” or a “no” will allow your child to focus on understanding what’s being said without having to produce wordy responses.